Getting Married in Vietnam: The Legalities

 A marriage between two Vietnamese nationals who have complied with all the legalities for a legal marriage,

-A marriage between a Vietnamese and foreign national, where the foreign national has jumped through a number of hoops to demonstrate their fitness for marriage under the law, and;
+A marriage between a Vietnamese man or woman and foreign national, where the foreign national has jumped through a number of hoops to demonstrate their fitness for marriage under the law, and;

 I’ve officiated for one couple from England who lived in Vietnam and spent nearly one year ticking all the boxes so they could have a wedding in Vietnam that was recognised here and in the UK.
 They nearly gave up a few times, though they got there in the end.
 They finally had their legal wedding in Vietnam.
 Three months later they fell pregnant and returned to the UK!